SharkSnack/shiren-6/content/dungeons/quietude-of-serpentcoil-island.md

 <p><span class="highlightYellow">Notable:</span> Mixergon (50-70F), Mudster (47-54F), Mudder (47-54F), N'dama (47-59F), Terror Scorpion (50-59F),<br/>Ironwalrus (55-59F), Vexing Kappa (55-59F)</p>

-This floor range is roughly the point in which you want to finalize your main equipment.<br/>50F is always a shuffle dungeon map based on Firespew Mountain, and only bags of 1000 Gitan can be found.<br/>Behemoth monsters have a chance to appear between 52-55F, and there's little reason to linger.
+This floor range is roughly the point in which you want to finalize your main equipment.

 Mudster and Mudder are still around until you descend past 54F.<br/>Terror Scorpion (185 HP, 55 atk, 45 def) lowers Max Strength by 1 when adjacent.<br/>If you don't have a Cleansing Bracelet to counter the poison, throw an Eradication Scroll at one.<br/>If Terror Scorpions are eradicated, you can safely hunt Ironwalrus (138 HP, 35 atk, 55 def) for items.<br/>Vexing Kappa (175 HP, 49 atk, 33 def) throws any item aside from Gitan within a range of 10 tiles.